Martha Marek: Murders

 The insurance company paid 30% of the insured sum, but half of this was paid out in legal fees.
 The Mareks ran out of money again and moved to Algiers for a while, where life was somewhat cheaper.
 They had two children by this time.

-After Emil Marek, who had always been sickly after the leg amputation, died unexpectedly on 31 July 1932, public attention returned to the widow.
-When her two children developed similar symptoms and their 7 year old daughter died shortly after, Martha had insured their lives.
+After Emil Marek, who had always been sick after the leg amputation, died unexpectedly on 31 July 1932, public attention returned to the widow.
+When her two children developed similar symptoms, and their 7-year-old daughter died shortly after Martha had insured their lives.
 Martha was able to play off the role of a long-suffering widow and mother, and she was given a broad wave of compassion, including financial donations.
 An aunt of hers, Susanne Löwenstein, even went so far as to appoint her as her sole heir, and promptly died thereafter in 1934.
 Her symptoms echoed those of Emil and the daughter.

 After Marek had used up the inheritance, she found in tailor Felicitas Kittenberger another victim.
-Kittenberger was taken in by Marek as a subtenant and was persuaded to take a life insurance in Martha's favour.
+Kittenberger was taken in by Marek as a subtenant and was persuaded to take life insurance in Martha's favour.
 Kittenberger died shortly after, which, however, aroused the suspicion of her son, who filed charges.
 The subsequent investigation and exhumation of the bodies revealed that Marek had murdered all four victims with the toxic Zelio paste, which was then freely available.

-In a further insurance fraud Martha faked the theft of expensive paintings, and on this crime she was arrested.
+In a further insurance fraud, Martha faked the theft of expensive paintings, and for this crime, she was arrested.
 The publicity from this brought Kittenberger's son to report his suspicions and the various bodies were exhumed and discovered to have been poisoned with thallium.
 Her surviving son Alfonse was also found to have been poisoned following insurance and was saved.